swamp-thing-sovryn/sov-zero/docs/sdk/lib-base.transactableliquity.opentrove.md

 ## TransactableLiquity.openTrove() method

-Open a new Trove by depositing collateral and borrowing ZUSD.
+Open a new Trove by depositing collateral and borrowing ZSUSD.

 <b>Signature:</b>